MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/06_optimizing_texture_rendering/index.md

 description: Explore optimization techniques when rendering textures using a texture atlas.
 ---

 In [Chapter 05](../05_working_with_textures/index.md), you learned how to load and render textures using [**SpriteBatch**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch).
 While rendering individual textures works well for simple games, it can lead to performance issues as your game grows more complex.
-In this chapter, we'll explore how to optimize texture rendering by reducing texture swaps and creating reusable components for better organization.
+In this chapter, we will explore how to optimize texture rendering by reducing texture swaps and creating reusable components for better organization.

 In this chapter, you will: